networkservicemesh/deployments-k8s/examples/features/multiple-services/README.md

-# Test kernel to IP to kernel connection
+# Test NSC connects to multiple Network Services

-This example shows that NSC and NSE on the different nodes could find and work with each other.
+This example shows that NSC can connect to multiple Network Services at the same time.

-NSC and NSE are using the `kernel` mechanism to connect to its local forwarder.
-Forwarders are using the `IP` payload to connect with each other.
+In this example there are two different Network Services which are implemented by two NSEs.

 ## Requires